SanthoshsivanG/PythonProjects/GEN_AI_Projects/Flashcard_generator/README.md

 I have been using Quizlet for long time to study and revise kanji for Japanese studies.
 Even though Quizlet does a great job by providing easy ways to create flashcard , I want to automate the process.

 I used to enter every kanji on Quizlet and their corresponding English meaning and Hiragana readings manually.
-So, I decided to automate it using python by following steps
+So, I decided to automate it using python by creating a windows app by following steps

 Step 1 : Take screenshot of a page that contain kanji readings